marianmeres/demino/README.md

 ## Context

-As shown above, each middleware receives a `context` parameter, which is just a plain object which visibility and lifetime is limited to the scope and lifetime of the Deno's request handler.
+Each middleware receives a `context` object which visibility and lifetime is limited to the scope and lifetime of the Deno's request handler.

 It has few "system" props (eg `params` and `headers`) as well as the `locals` prop where each middleware can read and write arbitrary data.